stfc-aeg/loki/README.md

 3. Create a basic application configuration using `loki-recovery` as a reference:

 Copy the base configuration environment files to your top-level directory.
+The `machine.env` is used to define machine-specific settings, such as toolchain location and will not be comitted to the repo.
+The `repo.env` contains definitions that will be updated on the repo, such as the application name built into teh image.
 ```bash
 cp ./loki/loki-recovery/machine.env.example ./
 cp ./loki/loki-recovery/repo.env ./